SanadAlwerfali/API-Documentation/README.md

 In this iteration, we have developed a RESTFUL API that other microservices can utilize to handle notifications across the application.
 Each API handles a different type of request, including sending notifications, viewing notifications, and checking if a user has un-checked messages or notifications.
 Next iterations after the MVP will include showing the notifications in real-time.

-The main logic of the code is available in the `src/app.controller.ts` file, unit tests under `src/app.controller.spec.ts`, and the jenkins file is in the root directory of `MUNster-Notification` repository on Github.

 ## MUNster Notifications REST API - Getting Started